NICMx/Jool/doc/usr/mod-run-vanilla.md

 ## Sample Network

+You don't need all the nodes shown in the diagram to follow along; you can get away with only _A_, _N_ and _V_; the rest are very similar to _A_ and _V_ and are shown for illustrative purposes only.

 ![Figure 1 - Sample Network](images/intro/network-2vanilla.svg)

-You don't need all the nodes shown in the diagram to follow along; you can get away with only _A_, _N_ and _V_; the rest are very similar to _A_ and _V_ and are shown for illustrative purposes only.
+We will pretend I have address block 198.51.100.8/21 to distribute among my IPv6 nodes.
+I will also pretend _E_ conveniently does not need IPv4 connectivity for some reason (just to show you that you can leave nodes out of the equation to economize IPv4 addresses).

 Jool requires _N_ to be Linux.
 The rest can be anything you want, so long as it implements the network protocol it's connected to.
 Also, you are free to configure the networks using any manager you want.

 For the sake of simplicity however, the examples below assume every node is Linux and everything is being configured statically using the well-known `ip` command (and friends).
 Depending on your distro, your mileage might vary on how to get the network manager out of the way (assuming that's what you want).
 Just to clarify, the point of the instruction `service network-manager stop` is to claim control over your interface addresses and routes (otherwise the `ip` commands might be ineffectual).

-In order to simplify things, routing will be reduced to default all unknown traffic towards _N_.
+Also to simplify, routing will be reduced to default all unknown traffic towards _N_.
 Note that there is nothing martian about anyone's configuration otherwise.

 This is nodes _A_ through _E_:

 {% highlight bash %}
 user@A:~# service network-manager stop user@A:~# /sbin/ip link set eth0 up
-user@A:~# # Replace ".5" depending on which node you're on. user@A:~# /sbin/ip addr add 2001:db8::198.51.100.5/120 dev eth0
+user@A:~# # Replace ".8" depending on which node you're on. user@A:~# /sbin/ip addr add 2001:db8::198.51.100.8/120 dev eth0
 user@A:~# /sbin/ip route add default via 2001:db8::198.51.100.1
 {% endhighlight %}